rainforestapp/rainforest-cli/README.md

 <pre>--wait <b>RUN_ID</b></pre>

 ###Fail-fast
-Fail the build (by exiting with a status of zero) as soon as the first failed result comes in.
-If you don't pass this rainforest will wait until 100% of the run is complete before failing your build.
-Note, this _only_ fails your buil - it does not abort your rainforest run.
+Fail the build (by exiting with a status of zero) as soon as a test is confirmed failed.
+If you don't pass this ``rainforest`` will wait until 100% of the run is complete before failing your build.
+Note, this _only_ fails your build - this does not abort your rainforest run.
 Use with --fg.
 <pre>--fail-fast</pre>

 ###Custom URL